— Charles C. Johnson (@ChuckCJohnson) June 26, 2014

-Outside the formal challenge to the results by the McDaniel campaign, a battle has raged in conservative media with the fury stemming from the use of Democrats to beat a Republican and cries that the Cochran campaign used racial attacks against McDaniel.
+Outside the formal challenge to the results by the McDaniel campaign, a battle has raged in conservative media with the fury stemming from the use of Democrats to beat a Republican to cries that the Cochran camp used racial attacks against McDaniel.

 Regardless of how it all turns out, the bad blood and distrust created by the Mississippi runoff election is sure to linger well into 2016, both in Mississippi and across the country.
 The GOP is a party at war with itself, things have fallen apart, the center cannot hold, Tea Party anarchy has been loosed upon the party.